eddyystop/feathers-service-verify-reset/README.md

 ## Hooks
-Thw service does not itself handle creation of a new user account nor the sending of the initial email verification request.
+The service does not itself handle creation of a new user account nor the sending of the initial email verification request.
 Instead hooks are provided for you to use with the `users` service `create` method.